wireapp/wire-docs/src/understand/single-sign-on/main.rst

        See: `System for Cross-domain Identity Management at Wikipedia <https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management>`_

-       In the context of Wire, SCIM is the interface offered by the Wire service (in particular the SPAR service) that allows for single or mass automated addition/removal of user accounts.
+       In the context of Wire, SCIM is the interface offered by the Wire service (in particular the spar service) that allows for single or mass automated addition/removal of user accounts.

    SSO